shivendra-bhonsle/ResumeAi-IAI-group-project/FINAL_PROJECT_REPORT.md

 Due to the time-intensive nature of manual resume evaluation, we conducted a focused human evaluation study on a representative subset of our test data.

 **Study Design:**
-- 6 evaluators from diverse backgrounds (2 recruitment professionals, 2 early-career tech professionals, 2 graduate students)
+- 3 evaluators from diverse backgrounds (1 recruitment professional, 1 early-career tech professional, 1 graduate student)
 - Evaluation subset: 6 candidate resumes × 3 job descriptions (Data Scientist, Software Engineer, Product Manager) = 18 resume-job pairings
 - This subset was selected from our larger test set of 25 resumes
 - Task: Bin each candidate into High / Medium / Low fit for each role